devonfaraday/Alarm/README.md

 --------------------------------------------------------------------------------------------------------------

-2. On your `AlarmListTableViewController` fill in the two required `UITableViewDataSource` functions, using the `alarms` array from `AlarmController.sharedInstance`.
-In the `cellForRowAtIndexPath` data source function you will need to cast your dequeued cell as a `SwitchTableViewCell` and set the cell's `alarm` property, being sure it pass it the right alarm from the `alarms` array from `AlarmController.sharedInstance`.
-3. Implement the `UITableViewDataSource` `tableView(_:, commit:, forRowAt:)` method to enable swipe-to-delete.
-Be sure to call the appropriate `AlarmController` method before deleting the row.
-    * At this point you should be able to run your project and see your table view populated with your mock alarms, displaying the proper switch state.
-You should also be able to delete rows, and segue to a detail view (this detail view won't actually display an alarm yet, but the segue should still occur).
-Also note that you can toggle the switch, but that the `enabled` property on the model object the cell is displaying isn't actually changing.

 ### Custom Protocol

-Write a protocol for the `SwitchTableViewCell` to delegate handling a toggle of the switch to the `AlarmListTableViewController`, adopt the protocol, and use the delegate function to mark the alarm as enabled or disabled, and reload the cell.

-1. Add a protocol named `SwitchTableViewCellDelegate` to the top of the `SwitchTableViewCell` class file
-2. Define a `switchCellSwitchValueChanged(cell: SwitchTableViewCell)` function
-3. Add a weak, optional delegate property on the SwitchTableViewCell, require the delegate to have adopted the delegate protocol
-    * note: `weak var delegate: ButtonTableViewCellDelegate?`
-    * note: If the compiler throws an error, it is likely because your protocol must be restricted to class types.
-4. Update the `switchValueChanged(_:)` IBAction to check if a delegate is assigned, and if so, call the delegate protocol function
-5. Adopt the protocol in the `AlarmListTableViewController` class
-6. Implement the `switchCellSwitchValueChanged(cell:)` delegate function to capture the alarm as a variable, toggle alarm's enabled property and reload the table view.

 ### Wire up the Alarm Detail Table View

 Create functions on the detail table view controller to display an existing alarm and setup the view properly.

-1. Add an `alarm` property of type `Alarm?` to `AlarmDetailTableViewController`.
-This will hold an alarm if the view is displaying an existing alarm, and will be nil if the view is for creating a new alarm.
 2. Create a private `updateViews()` function that will populate the date picker and alarm title text field with the current alarm's date and title.
 This function that will hide the enable button if `self.alarm` is nil, and otherwise will set the enable button to say "Disable" if the alarm in `self.alarm` is enabled, and "Enable" if it is disabled.
 You may consider changing background color and font color properties as well to make the difference between the two button states clear.
 	*note: You must guard against the alarm being nil, or the view controller's view not yet being loaded and properly handle these cases.
 3. Create a `didSet` property observer on the `alarm` property that will call `updateViews()` when the alarm property changes.